The Washington Post recently published what they claim is a draft of President Trump’s executive order on cybersecurity1

 - Equipment that is an integral part of a weapon or weapons system

-- Direct fulfillment of military or intelligence missions (but not systems used for routine administrative and business applications)
+- Direct fulfillment of military or intelligence missions (but not systems used for routine administrative and organization applications)

 In general, the draft order sounds like just plain good practice, and/or the start of a generic framework for most enterprise cyber security programs: